monkberry/monkberry.github.io/docs/getting-started.md

 </ol>
 ```

-## Custor tags
+## Custom tags

-Then building big, complex apps it's very useful to separate templates to smaller parts.
-In Monkberry you can achieve it with custom tags.
-Let's separate our todo template into two.
+When building big, complex apps it's very useful to break templates down into smaller parts.
+In Monkberry you can achieve this with custom tags.
+Let's divide our todo template into two parts.

 One with todo itself `todo.monk`: